pixelgrade/backstage/readme.txt

 License: GPL v2.0 (or later)
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow your visitors to access the Customizer and play with it.
+Allow your visitors to access the Customizer of a demo site and play with it.

 == Description ==